How to make traveling for locums work easier.

-You have enough on your mind when starting a a new locum tenens assignment.
+You have enough on your mind when starting a new locum tenens assignment.
 Getting there shouldn’t be a burden.

-Skip the busy security lines at airport with the TSA PreCheck.
-Apply, pay a small fee and visit an application center to get verify your identity, then you’re set for five years.
-Bonus: keep your shoes on and laptop in your bag at the airport.
-Click here for eligibility and to apply.
+Skip the busy airport security lines with TSA PreCheck.
+Apply, pay a small fee, and visit an application center to verify your identity – then you’re set for five years.
+Bonus: keep your shoes on and keep your laptop in your bag while you’re in the security line.
+Click here for eligibility and submit an online application.

+Keep your most important things such as documents, badges, jewelry, a change of clothes, and your toiletry kit in a carry-on bag.
+Packing cubes can help organize your belongings and even save extra space in your luggage.
 A seatback organizer that doubles as a messenger lets you move seamlessly from airplane to airport to rental car.

-#3 Create an itinerary.
-Have the following stored electronically and written in a small notebook that you can easily access your:
+Have the following stored electronically and written in a small notebook with easy access:

 - Recruiter’s contact information and/or your hospital administrator’s contact information.

-- Flight number
+- Flight number.

-- Lodging confirmation
+- Lodging confirmation.

-- Address to your assigned facility
+- Address to your assigned facility.

-#4 Bring your family.
 Having your spouse or pet along for your assignment can make it feel more like home.
-Or if you’re headed to a cool destination, make it a vacation for your family.
+If you’re headed to an exciting destination, make it a vacation for your family.
 Your physician recruiter can handle the details of getting your family members accommodated.

-#5 Keep expense records.
 Most of your expenses should be covered by your agency or facility, but be sure to keep detailed records of anything you buy while traveling.
-You are able to get tax advantages as a locum tenens physician including travel, meals, housing, tools and supplies.
+You are able to get tax advantages as a locum tenens physician on items such as travel, meals, housing, tools, and supplies.